make-software/casper-wallet-sdk/README.md

 SDK to simplify integration of [Casper Wallet](https://github.com/make-software/casper-wallet) with your amazing web app!

+**Please note that the recommended way of integrating Casper Wallet into your app is now through [CSPR.click](https://CSPR.click), which provides a combined integration of major wallets in the Casper ecosystem, all at once, without the burden of maintaining multiple integrations at the same time.
+Please head over to [the CSPR.click documentation](https://docs.cspr.click) to start.**

 ## Installation

 > In the near future we're planning to publish an SDK library as a npm package, so you can use it as a dependency in your JS/TS project, offering all the supplementary TypeScript types and other helpful utilities to further streamline maintenance of the wallet integration when we add new features.